YazidMa/ADA_website/index.md

 ### Trump's popularity in the population

 During all its political involvement, Trump's was described as a divisive figure.
 The controversies he created reinforced the adhesion of a part of the population, and reinforced the opposition of the other part.
 But is this trend visible in quotes from people talking about Trump?
 The first step was to select only the quotes talking about Trump (means that the quote author is not Trump, but that the word "Trump" appears in the quote).
 Then, we applied Vader for sentiment analysis.
 This method allows to determine the degree of posity of a quote, so applying it on the whole dataframe allows to determine the posity of all the quotes.
-The posity is given by a number between -1 and 1.
+The posity is given by a number, called the compound, between -1 and 1.
 The closer to 1, the more positive the quotation, the closer to -1, the more negative.

 ![image](https://user-images.githubusercontent.com/91223105/146198738-c29b4519-c66f-4a05-b699-6b42755c50d7.png)